wribeiro125/blood-transfusion-service-center/README.md

 Blood Transfusion Service Center Data Set Data taken from the Blood Transfusion Service Center in Hsin-Chu City in Taiwan -- this is a classification problem.

 To demonstrate the RFMTC marketing model (a modified version of RFM), this study adopted the donor database of Blood Transfusion Service Center in Hsin-Chu City in Taiwan.
 The center passes their blood transfusion service bus to one university in Hsin-Chu City to gather blood donated about every three months.
-To build an FRMTC model, we selected 748 donors at random from the donor database. link
+To build an FRMTC model, we selected 748 donors at random from the donor database. link: https://www.openml.org/d/1464

 V1: Recency - months since last donation